by Isaac Rozenfeld

 Figure 1.
 Client System Installed by the Automated Install Server

-Our first system, depicted on the left in Figure 1, will be used to install our installation environment, that is, the environment where we run our Automated Installer, IPS, and DHCP services.
+Our first system, as depicted on the left in Figure 1, will be used to install our installation environment, that is, the one where we run the Automated Installer, IPS, and DHCP services.
 The second system, shown on the right in Figure 1, will be created and installed for the purpose of demonstrating automated installation.

 Note: After the initial installation, you can add additional software components from network package repositories by using the Package Manager GUI or the

 In this article, we'll use a text-based installer to install the server system.
 The text-based installer already contains the Automated Installer package, so no additional steps for downloading and installing the Automated Installer package are necessary.

 In the remainder of this article, we will perform the following tasks: